-Heath Stocks is a victim of sexual abuse by his Scoutmaster Jack Walls, abused by political influences, and subsequently abused by the judicial system.
+Heath Stocks is a victim of psychological manipulation and sexual abuse by his Scoutmaster Jack Walls, abused by political influences, and subsequently abused by the judicial system.
 This site is dedicated to his and his family's fight for justice, as well as all victims of sexual abuse by Jack Walls.

 "Whatever way you look at it, it is a tragedy."